 - Advanced Control (ES4F0)

-NOTE: ES4D4 is an optional core for students without equivalent background experience.
++ES4D4 & ES3E7 are optional core & must be taken by students without equivalent background experience.

 Individual project (ES97N)